What Is a Week Without Walls? Meaning, Benefits & School Program Guide

 Aligning Week Without Walls with IB and CAS Learning

-• Creativity → Designing solutions during community projects
+• Creativity: Designing solutions during service projects

-Explore Rustic’s CAS and IB-aligned programs →
+Explore Rustic’s IB & CAS alignment →

 Best Week Without Walls Destinations for Schools